kpp19920121/doc/需求定义和分析/SeqDiagram.md

 createcontrol -> sensor: <<create>> loop add virual sound source
     alt add from library
-        user -> createboundary: selectExistedSoundSource
+        note right of user: Notice that there are no shared SoundSources here, each time, only the SoundFragment object is reused. user -> createboundary: selectExistedSoundSource
         createboundary -> createcontrol: getLocalSoundFragments
         createcontrol -> library: getLocalSoundFragments